msamyy/roodkcab/README.md

 # Backdoor

 Creating a complete Backdoor using Python..

 Fonctionalities:

-  -Webcam streaming
+- Webcam streaming
-  -Microphone recording
+- Microphone recording
+- Download and upload files
-  -
+- Keylogger
+- Persistance .. and much more.

 ## Installation